greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/introductory-meeting_1_1.md

 ---
 title: Introductory Meeting
 description: Purpose, structure and goals of an introductory meeting between an ASE and their new account, and tips for how to make the meeting successful
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/introductory-meeting_1_1/
+linkTitle: Introductory Meeting
+type: docs
 ---

 ## Overview and Purpose